 If you are arrested for a DUI there is hope.
-You need to find the right DUI defense lawyer who knows what they are doing and who has experience handling DUI cases so that they know what they have to do to preserve your rights.
-An experienced DUI defense lawyer will know what to do to keep the Secretary of State from suspending your driver’s license.
-If your lawyer takes the right steps, they can keep your license in effect and can keep this case off of your criminal record.
-James Dimeas has the experience you can count on to effectively handle your DUI case.The Secretary of State Will Try to Suspend Your License
+You need to find the right DUI lawyer who knows what they are doing and who has experience handling DUI cases so that they know what they have to do to preserve your rights.
+An experienced DUI attorney, like James Dimeas, will know what to do to keep the Secretary of State from suspending your driver’s license.
+If your DUI lawyer takes the right steps, they can keep your license in effect and can keep this case off of your criminal record.
+DUI attorney, James Dimeas, has the experience you can count on to effectively and successfully handle your DUI case.The Secretary of State Will Try to Suspend Your License

 Chicago DUI lawyer, James Dimeas, will file a Petition to Rescind the Statutory Summary as soon as you hire him as your lawyer for your DUI case.
-He will serve a copy on the States Attorney’s Office in Cook Cook County, DuPage County and Kane County requesting an immediate hearing in the DUI courtroom so you can keep your license from being suspended.James G. Dimeas Will Provide Effective and Aggressive Defense for Your DUI Case-By One of the Best Criminal Lawyer in Chicago
+He will serve a copy on the States Attorney’s Office in Chicago, Cook Cook County, DuPage County, Kane County, or Lake County requesting an immediate hearing in the DUI courtroom so you can keep your license from being suspended.
+DUI lawyer, James Dimeas, will do everything possible to keep your license from being suspended.James G. Dimeas Will Provide Effective and Aggressive Defense for Your DUI Case-By One of the Best Criminal Lawyer in Chicago